 Walking through the Fire of Grief

-When one is experiencing grief, it often feels like a fire.
-Kay Buhrman, who worked in grief ministry for the Omaha Archdiocese, will talk about how, with God's help, people can journey through grief and experience joy again.
-Kay recently retired from pastoral ministry at St. Vincent de Paul Parish.
+Kay Buhrman, who worked in grief ministry for the Omaha Archdiocese, talked about how, with God's help, people can journey through grief and experience joy again.

 Update: Alzheimers Related Research at UNMC

 Dr. Daniel Murman provided an update on Alzheimers related research at Nebraska Medicine.